Rose Ayling-Ellis: Other ventures

 In May 2022, Ayling-Ellis became the first celebrity to sign a bedtime story on CBeebies, telling the tale of Raymond Antrobus's 2020 children's picture book Can Bears Ski?.
 In August 2022, she unveiled the first deaf Barbie doll equipped with behind-the-ear hearing aids released as part of the Barbie Fashionistas line consisting of a number of diverse dolls.
 She worked with Mattel during the production of the doll, and featured in the promotional campaign "Rose, Barbie & Friends".

 Ayling-Ellis presented the BBC documentary Rose Ayling-Ellis: Signs for Change in 2023, and the two-part BBC documentary series Rose Ayling-Ellis: Old Hands, New Tricks in 2025.
 In August 2024, she was announced as a presenter for Channel 4's coverage of the 2024 Summer Paralympics in Paris, France.
 As a result, she became the first deaf person to host live sport coverage on British television.

 As announced in June 2024, Ayling-Ellis signed a 10-book deal with DK Children's, including non-fiction, picture books and board books, starting with Rose Knows: The Amazing Story of Communication in 2025.

+Ayling-Ellis took part in the 2026 New Year Taskmaster panel game show, winning the second episode and becoming the overall winner.

 Personal life

 In an interview with the National Deaf Children's Society, Ayling-Ellis explained that she often has to perform using Sign-supported English (SSE) to reflect her own communication style and make it clear to audiences.
 Her deafness has not stopped her from enjoying music, and she told The Guardian that her favourite artists are Dolly Parton and Stevie Wonder, and that she is a big fan of soul music.
 She was in a relationship with Samuel Arnold, who is also deaf, from 2014 until 2022.

 Ayling-Ellis was appointed Member of the Order of the British Empire (MBE) in the 2024 Birthday Honours for voluntary services to the deaf community.
 She was the subject of a 2024 episode of the BBC genealogy programme Who Do You Think You Are?
-On the programme, she discovered that her fourth great-grandfather, Pasquel Lyons, was born in Italy and is likely to have immigrated to England during the Napoleonic Wars.
+On the programme, she discovered that her fourth great-grandfather, Pasquel Lyons, was born in Italy and is likely to have emigrated to the United Kingdom during the Napoleonic Wars.